xarray-contrib/xoak/design_notes.md

 ``DataArray``'s namespace, and may result in less code repetition.
 Supporting both optimal range and nearest neighbor queries could be done, e.g., using a hybrid/compound index.

+We will consider option B further below in this document.

 #### Consistency with Xarray indexing API